 RVAP's collection spans over 500 shirts, with some shirts having been on display for over 25 years.
-While typically the Clothesline Project is displayed on the Pentacrest each April as a part of sexual assault awareness month, the 2020 Clothesline Project Display can only be shown via video online due to the COVID-19 outbreak.
+Typically the Clothesline Project is displayed on the Pentacrest each April as a part of sexual assault awareness month.

 RVAP is in the process of cataloging our extensive collection of shirts and writing image descriptions to make the project more accessible to those with visual disabilities.
 If you would like to help with this project, please contact us or give us a call at 319-335-6001.